 - Press select at the bottom of the screen

 - Under Firewall, check both boxes for Allow HTTP & HTTPS traffic

 - Expand the 'Management, security, disks, networking, sole tenancy' link

 - Name your disk e.g. "synergy-appliance1"

 - Snapshot schedule can be set up to your company policy - but will effectively work as an automated backup, which is highly recommended.

 - Press Done.

-- Now disk is added, and we are ready to press Create.
+- Now that the secondary disk is created, click Create.
 This will create our Platform instance on the GCP.

 Logging in to the Synergy SKY platform over SSH for the first time

 Google uses a login system that is based on public key login (not password), which means the client computer where you access the appliance from must have its SSH-public key added to Google.
 If you are already familiar with private/public keys over SSH, you can skip the following section.